Qiskit/rustworkx/paper.md

 TODO: add image.

 Qiskit creates a DAG whose nodes represent either OpenQASM instructions or registers [@Cross2021] and whose edges represent the registers each instruction operates on.
-Qiskit also applies transformations to the instructions, which manipulates the graph by adding and removing nodes and edges.
+Qiskit also applies transformations to the instructions, which manipulates the graph by adding and removing nodes and edges. _retworkx_ brings the graph data structure underlying those operations.

-In addition, Qiskit needs to traverse the graph to calculate some of the transformations. _retworkx_ offers the methods for traversals such as breadth-first search, depth-first search, and topological sorting.
+In addition, Qiskit needs to traverse the graph.
+Some transformations, such as greedily merging instructions to reduce circuit depth, require graph traversal. _retworkx_ offers the methods for traversals such as breadth-first search, depth-first search, and topological sorting.

-This use case highlights the flexibility of _retworkx_.
-TODO.

 ## Subgraph Isomorphism